mooneta/mooneta.github.io/_posts/2013-12-24-categories.md

     be described by both introspection and neurophysiology.
 The qualia of experience, however, is left open by configurations in neurophysiology.
-The subjective–intersubjective divide in investigating consciousness can be overcome by letting the subject use language to express their experiences.
+The subjective–intersubjective divide in investigating consciousness can be overcome by letting the subject use language to express their experiences;
-    I have direct knowledge of my own immediate experience, but I only have knowledge of the experiences of others by inference.
+    I have direct knowledge of my own immediate experience, but I only have knowledge of the experiences of others by laws of inference.

+11. “The Nature of Mental States,” Hilary Putnam